 - I dipped up an enjoyable amount of butter, wrote down the number, and tared the scale.

 - I added a nice dollop of sour cream, wrote down the number.

-    - Then I put Valentine’s piece on my plate.
+- Then I put my dog’s piece on my plate.

 It probably took a total of about 1 minute to do all that.
-And now I had the valuable information I needed to see what

-    it all came up to.
+And now I had the valuable information I needed to see what it all came up to.

 I sat the numbers aside and enjoyed my nice, warm meal.
 It was delicious, and so satisfying!
-I cut Valentine’s portion

-    in very small pieces, so that I would not get it mixed up with mine.
-And I just dropped her a little piece on the floor

-    every so often.
-We all ate together 🙂 I thanked Glenn for the wonderful steaks, then afterwards, I did my calculations.
+I cut my dog a portion into very small pieces, so that I would not get it mixed up with mine.
+And I just dropped her a little piece on the floor every so often.
+We all ate together 🙂 Afterwards, I did my calculations.